alex-ohadi/flow/README.md

 flow/python/mapmatcher/build/build/libhmm_map_matcher.so
 Note, it was created for architectures in the fat file: x86_64 & arm64

-# A simplified edges/events for testing is being loaded as default
+# A simplified edges/events for testing can be loaded as default
-# To change this modify the `flow/python/mapmatcher/shoopdawhoop.py` script and remove the '2'.
+# To change this modify the `flow/python/mapmatcher/map_matcher.py` script and ref the following:
 - flow/python/mapmatcher/events2.json
 - flow/python/mapmatcher/edges2.json